Nebraska DOT / Division of Aeronautics (NDOT)

 f.
 Runway development not shown on an approved ALP.

-2. Not eligible under this program but eligible under other NDA programs:
+2. Not eligible under this program but eligible under other Aeronautics programs:

 a.
 Crack/joint sealing not related to construction.